Will I Receive a Stimulus Check?

 Where is my stimulus payment?

-If you qualify for a stimulus check based on the information provided, the IRS has provided a tool to track the payment which can be found here: https://sa.www4.irs.gov/irfof-wmsp/login
+If you qualify for a stimulus check based on the information provided, the IRS has provided a tool to track the payment, which can be found here: https://sa.www4.irs.gov/irfof-wmsp/login

 Conclusion

-Other than the stimulus checks, there are several other aspects of the American Rescue Plan which can aid families.
+Other than the stimulus checks, there are several other aspects of the American Rescue Plan that can aid families.
 One of those items is the increased child tax credit, which we will discuss next time.
 In the meantime, if you have questions about how fluctuations in your AGI will affect your stimulus check, let’s talk!